 One thing no one ever tells upcoming artists looking to open their own tattoo shop is just how difficult it is to break into the business.
-It is certainly important to either possess the talent it takes to tattoo another human being or be able to hire those tattoo artists.
+It is important to possess the talent it takes to tattoo another human being or be able to hire those tattoo artists.
 However, that’s not all it takes to make a successful, professional tattoo shop.

 7 Secrets to Having a Successful and Professional Tattoo Shop: